Faith: Does It Look Like This?

 Why is faith difficult?
 Why are there so many life lessons concerning faith?
-That’s what this series will explore.
 To go further, let me challenge you to do an image search.
-Type ‘faith’ in your internet search box then click images.
+Type the word faith in your internet search box then click images.
 What do you get?
-You may see this image.
+You may see the image below.
 Is this image, and/or ones like it, an accurate representation of faith?

 The problem with the image is the rock on the right side.
-That’s why I covered it up with the orange blob and the faith question.
-Per Scripture and previous discussion, faith must address elements unknown to you/me.
-The picture is about as accurate as we can make it.
-Why?
-We have no ability to draw an invisible landing place for the jumper.
+Per Scripture, faith must address elements unknown to you/me.
 A truly accurate image of faith would be blank on the right side.
 OK, not blank but something not visible to our eyes!

 Life Lessons: Acting on the Unseen

-That last step on the left side is where one or all of several things will happen.
+That door is where one or all of several things will happen.
 When we reach that point, we:

 • Pray